The Writer’s Jungle is designed to teach the homeschooling parent how to teach writing, and is the centerpiece of the Brave Writer program.

 Designed for families with children 8-18.
 For younger children, check out our product: Jot It Down!

-Formats: The Writer's Jungle comes in PDF format (suitable for tablets and computers), or in a sleek three-ring binder, which includes tab dividers for the 20 chapters, and wide margin space for your copious notes.
+Formats: The Writer's Jungle comes in PDF format (suitable for tablets and computers, 260+ pages), or in a sleek three-ring binder, which includes tab dividers for the 20 chapters, and wide margin space for your copious notes.

 The Writer's Jungle